G-YXG08FB87S

 Why Is This Important?

 Squaring up and getting your feet set should occur almost simultaneously (at the same time) and shouldn’t take longer than one or two seconds.
 Squaring up and getting your feet set is the foundation of a consistent shot.
-When they are done consistently, they give you greater control over the rest of your shooting motion.
+When these steps are done consistently, they give you greater control over the rest of your shooting motion.
 A poor stance will lead to off-balanced shots -- which will reduce consistency and therefore reduce your shooting accuracy.

 RED FLAG